Medication for Opioid Use Disorder

 How to use the 72-hour methadone rule to administer methadone to patients in opioid withdrawal.

-Long-acting Injectable Buprenorphine
+Long-Acting Injectable Buprenorphine

 How to add or expand the availability of long-acting injectable buprenorphine in primary care, behavioral health, specialty substance use disorder, and recovery program settings.